Dot-kpp/minishell/README.md

 - Draw a waiting prompt
 - Have a dynamic history that can be used with arrow up and down
-- Can execute any executable file relatively or via $PATH
+- Handle any executable file relatively or via $PATH
-- Process the single an double quotes
+- Process the single a double quotes
-- Possess its own environement variables that can be called with $
+- Possess its own environment variables that can be called with $
 - Handle Redirections and Pipes
 - Handle signals from ctrl-C ctrl-D and ctrl-/ according to Bash
 - Have its own builtins commands :